3geek14/Realms/Omnibus.md

 for casting the spell that must be met for the spell to be successfully cast.

 _Silver Weapon:_ this option will allow the spellcaster to create a permanent silver weapon.
-This option has an additional MC of the weapon’s weight in silver coins (plain aluminum roofing tins, aluminum "Coin of the Realm," etc.).
+This option has an additional MC of the weapon's weight in silver coins (plain aluminum roofing tins, aluminum "Coin of the Realm," etc.).
 The spellcaster must write the words "Silver" and "Stealable" on the blade of the weapon.
 The spellcaster should also write "Silvered by" and the spellcaster's